 - Conceptual and UML Diagrams.

 - Unit tests for all classes and methods.

 - Plenty of demos show the basics and demonstrate best practices

-- Implementation Idioms & Best Practices document by the architect.
+- Implementation Idioms and Best Practices document by the architect.

 - Professional courseware under development has already been beta- tested by hundreds of students.